criccomini/collected-scripts/README.md

 # Required for Goodreads
 GOODREADS_KEY=...
 GOODREADS_USER_ID=...

+# Required for Overcast.fm
+export OVERCAST_EMAIL=...
+export OVERCAST_PASSWORD=...
 ```

 `GOODREADS_KEY` must be set to your Goodreads API key.
 Click [here](https://www.goodreads.com/api/keys) to get one.
 Click on your account details to find your Goodreads user ID; it's the number in the URL (https://www.goodreads.com/user/show/(your_id)-foo-bar-baz).

+You need to set `OVERCAST_EMAIL` and `OVERCAST_PASSWORD` to post your Overcast podcasts.
+The script pulls all "starred" podcasts.

 ## Templates